jestjs/jest/README.md

 Indicates whether each individual test should be reported during the run.
 All errors will also still be shown on the bottom after execution.
 <generated_api_end />

-## Local Development

-For local development the `setup.sh` file is run to link all packages together.
-On most platforms this will be run automatically after `npm install`, however if you find that Jest does not set up the development environment correctly, this script can also be run manually.